Introduction (to the Preview)

-Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on first principles, mental models, and conceptual frameworks.
-The minimal basics of epistemic uncertainty and alternative probability interpretations are introduced.
+Chapter 1 is about the general necessity for the concept of real-time actions and their properties, especially dynamic ones, to be based on productive thinking, first principles, mental models, and conceptual frameworks.
 As noted above, Chapter 1 also deliberately seeks to serve as an extended abstract for the first three Chapters.
 (Attempted inclusion of Chapter 4 in Chapter 1’s abstract role has thus far made Chapter 1 too long and difficult, but an eventual revision of Chapter 1 may yet accomplish that inclusion.)

 Chapter 2 discusses action completion time constraints, such as deadlines and time/utility functions, and expressing those in ubiquitous priority-based execution environments (e.g., operating systems).

-Most of the concepts and techniques in Chapters 3 and 4 drawn on a vast body of deep mathematical and philosophical theory, and a great deal of successful use in a variety of applications outside of real-time systems.
+Most of the concepts and techniques in Chapters 3 and 4 drawn on a vast body of deep mathematical and philosophy of probability theory, and a great deal of successful use in a variety of applications outside of real-time systems.
 The point of these chapters is to briefly introduce readers to using those concepts and techniques in dynamically real-time systems.
 Despite omitting the book’s mathematics, these chapters are difficult due to innate complexity, divergent viewpoints by probability theory and uncertainty researchers, and unsolved problems.